return42/sphkerneldoc/doc/linux_src_doc/fs/ecryptfs/crypto_c.rst

         size (src_size / 2)

     :param char \*src:
-        Buffer to be converted from a hex string respresentation to raw value
+        Buffer to be converted from a hex string representation to raw value

     :param int dst_size:
         size of dst buffer, or number of hex characters pairs to convert